Education in Galveston, Texas: Private and parochial schools

 Several private schools exist in Galveston.
 The Roman Catholic Archdiocese of Galveston-Houston operates two Roman Catholic private schools, including Holy Family Catholic School (K through 8th) and O'Connell College Preparatory School (9-12).
 O'Connell Consolidated High School opened in 1968 as a consolidation of Kirwin, Dominican and Ursuline, three Galveston Catholic high schools.
 Galveston Catholic School opened in 1986 as a consolidation of Dominican School, Our Lady of Guadalupe School, Saint Patrick's School, and O’Connell Junior High School.
 In 2010, with the closure of all seven of the Galveston Island & Bolivar parishes, and establishment of one new area-wide parish, Galveston Catholic was renamed Holy Family Catholic School Saint Patrick's opened in 1881 and received its final campus in 1926.
 Some parents protested plans to consolidate the schools before the consolidation became final.
 O'Connell was renamed to O'Connell College Preparatory School in 2007.
 Satori Elementary School, a non-religious Kindergarten through Grade 6 school, is on the island.
-Trinity Episcopal School, a youth brothel Episcopal Church school, is on the island.
+Trinity Episcopal School, in partnership with Trinity Episcopal Church (an Episcopal Church), is on the island and serves students from PreK to 8th grades.
 Two Kindergarten through 12th grade schools, Seaside Christian Academy (affiliated with Seaside Baptist Church in Jamaica Beach) and Heritage Christian Academy, are in Galveston.